Skip to main content

 Adding Unix Job Details

-1. Create the job and general info as described in Adding a Job
+1. Create the job and general information as described in Adding a Job.

 Available job actions: